Fonkeyy/Project_CV-Application/README.md

 ## Learning Highlights
 - **Component Creation**: This project encouraged me to identify code duplication and convert it into reusable components.
+- **CSS Modules**: First use of CSS modules, which is usefull as the project grows
 - **File Organization**: I experimented with an organized file structure, creating a separate folder for each component to contain both JSX and CSS files.
 - **State Management**: I gained practical experience in using the useState hook to manage component state effectively.
 - **Complexity and Component Creation**: I explored the balance between creating more components but increase complexity